rapidsai/clx/examples/streamz/README.md

 $ less cybert_workflow.log
 ```

-## Steps to run workflow with custom arguments
+## Steps to Run Workflow with Custom Arguments

 1. Create kafka topics for the clx_streamz workflows that you want to run and publish input data.